vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-gift-list/vtex-list-listmigration.md

 It can be made by GraphQL routes.
 All managing methods for MD v2 are available on our GraphQL layer, where they can be manipulated.
 The entity related to the app is ``vtex.list-graphql@3.5.0``.
 For more information, you can access the [following documentation](https://developers.vtex.com/docs/guides/graphql-ide).

-> Gift List App has no responsability about the success on migration process, since it is related to two different products.
+> Gift List App has no responsibility for the success of the migration process since it is related to two different products.

 For further information, please access our [Support Page](https://help.vtex.com/en/faq/como-funciona-o-suporte-da-vtex--3kACEfni4m8Yxa1vnf2ebe).